ucodgo/cordova-hot-code-push/README.md

-# THIS PROJECT IS DEPRECATED
+# THIS PROJECT IS FORK FROM (nordnet/cordova-hot-code-push)[https://github.com/nordnet/cordova-hot-code-push]

-We are not using this repo anymore, and we lack the manpower and the experience needed to maintain it.
-We are aware of the inconveniece that this may cause you.
-Feel free to use it as is, or create your own fork.
-See https://github.com/nordnet/cordova-hot-code-push/issues/371 for more information.
+Because the origin project is stopped maintenance.
+We forked and do bug fix on this.
+PRs and ISSUEs welcome.

 # Cordova Hot Code Push Plugin